~ Saki

 “In baiting a mouse trap with cheese,” he said, “always leave room for the mouse.”

-His first novel, The Unbearable Bassington (1912), was crafted with an ironic view of the pretention of Edwardian upper class materialism.
+His first novel, The Unbearable Bassington (1912), was crafted with an ironic view of the pretension of Edwardian upper-class materialism.

-His life ended as ironically as one of his crafted tales: Refusing a commission in World War I, he enlisted and was shot by a sniper in the attack on the French village of Beaumont Hamel.
+His life ended as ironically as one of his crafted tales.
+Refusing a commission in World War I, he enlisted and was shot by a sniper during the attack on the French village of Beaumont-Hamel.